igsr/gca_1000genomes_website/data.md

 Information on Amazon Web Services can be found on 1000 Genomes [public data set page](http://aws.amazon.com/datasets/4383) or directly on [http://s3.amazonaws.com/1000genomes](http://s3.amazonaws.com/1000genomes).

 For a small number of newer data sets, data has been added to AWS and AnVIL.
-Where this is the case, this is mentioned in the text and linked to from the page for the given data collection in our portal.
+Where this is the case, this is mentioned in our portal.